rpaul48/travelchat/README.md

 **Team Members:** _Fill this in!_

 **Team Strengths and Weaknesses:**
- Markup : * Bullet list
+* Bullet list
   * Nested bullet
     * Sub-nested bullet etc
-          * Bullet list item 2

 **Project Idea(s):** _Fill this in with three unique ideas!
 (Due by March 2)_
 ### Idea 1